PrakashChoure2002/support.eventyay.com/event-setup/How-to-add-additional-information-such-as-event-type-links-refund-policy-terms-and-conditions-and-code-of-conduct.md

 ![Add additional information](/images/How-to-Add-additional-information-links-1.png)

 Select the `+` button, if you want to add more links, or `-` if you want to delete it.
-You can just need to put any social media links `facebook`, `twitter`, `instagram`, `linkedin`, `github`, ect.
+You can just need to put any social media links `facebook`, `twitter`, `instagram`, `Linkedin`, `github`, ect.
 The system will automatically understand the links and the logos will appear accordingly.

 ![Add additional information](/images/How-to-Add-additional-information-links-2.png)